Looking for a new way to enjoy your favorite Italian aperitif? This Aperol Gin Cocktail is balanced, refreshing, and fun!

 As a mom managing her time with a passion for gourmet flavors, I love simple cocktails like these that are easily elevated by just a few ingredients that together make a perfectly balanced sip.

-Aperol Gin Cocktail Ingredients
+Aperol Gin Cocktail Ingredient Highlights

 Using fresh lime goes a long way in this cocktail!
+One lime should give you enough juice for one cocktail.

 Of course, you can use squeezed lime juice in a pinch, but fresh lime will give you the most refreshing citrus flavor.